sahuno/DNAme_BulkONT_Cancer_wf/README.md

 ## FAQ
-i want it get sampling rates of each read?
+i want to get sampling rates of each read in the fast5_pass/pod5_pass?

 ```
 $pod5 view pod5File.pod5